-The older I get the more I feel the frustrations of life.
-The years of conflict, disagreements, and meaningless debates are catching up with me; weighing me down.
+The older I get the more deeply I feel the frustrations of life.
+The years of conflict, disagreements, and meaningless debates and quarrels are catching up with me; weighing me down.
 It stays with me now.
 I don’t bounce back as easily as I used to.
-I think I used to believe that agreement could be reached, if only I could make strong enough arguments.
-But the many years of irrationality, red herrings, and delusion have eroded my hope.
+I think I used to believe that agreement could be reached, if only I could make a strong enough argument.
+But the many years of futility, irrationality, red herrings, and delusion have diminished that idea.

 When I was younger, I didn’t quite understand the word strife.
 I encountered it often in biblical lists of vices.
-Oh, I got it in some sense, but it always seemed a bit clinical, sterile, adding very little to the weight of the vices.
+I got it in some sense, but it always seemed a bit sterile, adding little to the weight of the vices.
 But now that I’m older, and have more battle scars, I’ve grown intimate with the word.
-It’s a great biblical word to describe that clenching of our insides at the futility of the conflicts that we are nonetheless drawn to.
-It describes the resentment that remains that pulls us into the next conflict again and again, robbing us of our dignity and humanity.
+It’s a great biblical word describing that clenching we feel at the futility of the conflicts that we are nonetheless drawn to.
+It describes the resentment that remains, which pulls us into the next conflict again and again, robbing us of our dignity and humanity.
 We feel it, but we can’t not engage.

 The lingering strife began a desperate need that I couldn’t quite put my finger on at first.
 I didn’t understand what I wanted, but the futility of the conflicts I was having, and that the nation was having, kept me searching for more; for better.
 Surely it began with my wanting to be right, but I believe it matured into wanting clarity even if I were wrong, though I believed I was right.

 Then I thought I hit on a spiritual truth.
 What we need is a righteous judge.
 Someone to decide for us.
 One who could read motives and hearts, settle our disputes to everyone’s satisfaction.
 One who could tell us who’s right and who’s wrong or even that we are both wrong.
 But one who could render a righteous judgment that would be recognized by all as righteous and bring unity.
 One who could free us from the grip of strife.